ApostolicDA/bank-customer-churn-analysis/README.md

 # ✔ KPI Validation (SQL)

 To ensure analytical accuracy, all Power BI metrics were validated using SQL queries.
+Example: